 Global internet usage

-According to Smart Insights, Google receives approximately 4,464,000,000 search queries per day - this shows the sheer volume of information available at the click of a button.
+According to SEO Tribunal, Google receives over 63 000 searches per second on any given day and has 90.46% of the search engine market share worldwide - this shows the sheer volume of information available at the click of a button.

 Five ways the internet has influenced buying behaviour and the buyer’s journey: